JayZorz/JaydensBrowser/README.md

 npm run
 ```
 The app should launch as normal.

-Alternaitvely, you can move the shortcut provided to your desktop or elsewhere to start the browser.
+Alternatively, you can move the shortcut provided to your desktop or elsewhere to start the browser.